-- PhysIQ[TM] Fat Burn: a supplement containing natural active ingredients to stimulate the breakdown of abdominal fat, increase energy and support long-term weight management. - PhysIQ[TM] Probio: a supplement designed to support long-term gut health by restoring healthy gut bacteria to support digestive system health. - PhysIQ[TM] Cleanse: a supplement designed to stimulate healthy digestion and regularity and supports the cleansing of your digestive system. - PhysIQ[TM] Protein Shake: a combination of fast and slow release proteins designed to satisfy hunger and deliver amino acids to support quick recovery and improved muscle synthesis. - PhysIQ[TM] Beauty: strawberry-flavored PhysIQ Protein shake add-on that works to support and maintain skin health. - PhysIQ[TM] Curb: chocolate-flavored PhysIQ Protein shake add-on that helps to curb appetite.
+- PhysIQ[TM] Fat Burn: a supplement containing naturally derived active ingredients to stimulate the breakdown of abdominal fat, increase energy and support long-term weight management. - PhysIQTM Prebiotic: a supplement designed to support the "good" bacteria in the gut and a healthy microbiome, resulting in a healthier digestive tract and a healthier metabolism. - PhysIQ[TM] Protein Shake: a combination of fast and slow release proteins designed to satisfy hunger and deliver amino acids to support quick recovery and improved muscle synthesis.

-LifeVantage TrueScience®
+TrueScience® Skin Care